 Our training gives students more than ample training to be safe, efficient and neat with respect to the physical aspect of painting.
-Although managers are not to paint themselves, each of them attends a one-week hands-on training.
+Although interns are not to paint themselves, each of them attends a one-week hands-on training.
 Now we are talking about painting.
 Most parents would let their 13 year old paint his or her room.
 Painting is not all that difficult.

 Painters Are Not Trained And Do Sub Par Work...

 Each of our interns is trained both in the classroom and in their one-week on-site training.
 In addition to the direct training that the interns receives, the painters are also approved by the DM through meetings and interviews.
 The painters are allowed to attend the training put on by the DM as well.

 Once a painter is hired they usually attend a certification and safety training hosted by one of the major paint suppliers as well as the division's Vice President.
 Painters receive training on ladder usage, sprayer set up and clean up, painting basics, safety, crew kit composition and tool usage.